sudapure/sudapure/README.md

 ### Hi there 👋
-Experienced Computer Vision and ML/DL Engineer working as an Associate Solution Architect with an interest in applied AI and software development, offering 3.5+ years of expertise in research and product development.
+Experienced Computer Vision and ML/DL Engineer working as an Associate Solution Architect with an interest in applied AI  and software development, offering several years of expertise in research and product development.
 I love working with and contributing to open source projects.
-Professional Computer Vision & ML/DL Expert with several years of experience in researching and implementing optimized deployment solutions for various target platforms.
+Professional experience in researching and implementing optimized deployment solutions for various target platforms.
 Proven experience in deploying solutions to various hardware specific chipset's including Intel,  NVIDIA boards(Jetson), ARM boards(Raspberry-Pi) and Android NDK's.

 ```javascript
 class Swap(Minimalist):